davidecarlier/col2json/README.md

-A simple utility to convert columns of CSV and TSV files to json files.
+A simple CLI to convert columns of CSV and TSV files to multiple json files.

-The first column define the keys of the exported object.
+The first column of the CSV defines the keys of the exported object.

-The first row defines the filename of each exported json file.
+The first row of the CSV defines the filename of each exported json file.